If you’re considering visiting Egypt, you’re probably wondering:

-Even though Egypt is pretty forward-thinking with regards to women compared to some of the Middle East (women can drive cars, have jobs, don’t have to wear a veil), Cairo the worst major city in the world for harassment according to Thompson Reuters.
+Even though Egypt is pretty forward-thinking with regards to women compared to some of the Middle East (women can drive cars, have jobs, don’t have to wear a veil), Cairo is the worst major city in the world for harassment according to Thomson Reuters.

 You can Google it and find interviews with young Egyptian men who like calling out at women — things like “I love you” or “marry me” (maybe worse things, but I don’t know them) — and who genuinely think that being ignored is a sign that they like it.